-Richard holds Masters degrees in Development Studies and Engineering, both from the University of Cambridge, and a Diploma in Financial Management from the ACCA.
+Richard Avery holds Masters degrees in Development Studies and Engineering, both from the University of Cambridge, and a Diploma in Financial Management from the ACCA.

-Philippa Buckley, Developer
+Philippa Buckley, Regional Manager, Zambia

 Prior to joining eleQtra, Philippa was Special Adviser to the UK Secretary of State for International Development (DFID), giving strategic policy and communications advice to Ministers on British international development activity in Sub-Saharan Africa.
 Earlier she worked for the UK Opposition international development team and was a researcher for a member of the UK Parliament’s Select Committee on International Development.

-Philippa holds an MA from the University of Cambridge and an MSc from the School of Oriental and African Studies, and was a Fox International Fellow at Yale University.
+Philippa Buckley holds an MA from the University of Cambridge and an MSc from the School of Oriental and African Studies, and was a Fox International Fellow at Yale University.

 Marianne Mutagamba, Developer

-Prior to joining Eleqtra, she gained vast experience in business development, project management, procurement, logistics and infrastructure in the rapidly developing Uganda.
+Prior to joining eleQtra, Marianne’s gained vast experience in business development, project management, procurement, logistics and infrastructure in the rapidly developing Uganda.
 She led the team that pioneered Private Sector Management of Ferry Services on Lake Victoria as pioneer Public Private Partnership with Government of Uganda.
 Marianne has deep understanding of international procurement and infrastructure funding requirements having worked under European Union Roads Rehabilitation Projects, the African Development Bank funded projects for water supply infrastructure and various road projects co-funded by the Donors and Government of Uganda.

-Her involvement in handling engineering activities, procurement, tendering processes and contract management over the years has equipped her with the vast technical ability and made her key personnel in the management of infrastructure projects in the country.
+Marianne’s involvement in handling engineering activities, procurement, tendering processes and contract management over the years has equipped her with the vast technical ability and made her key personnel in the management of infrastructure projects in the country.